 The last point that deserves to be discussed here is the influence of the 15N-2H interaction on the dipolar CODEX results.
 At first sight, there should be no influence, since this interaction is not reintroduced in the dipolar CODEX and it should be simply suppressed by MAS.
 However, this is not the case.
-Fig. 15 presents the mixing time dependences in GB1 measured at different powers of the CW-2H-decoupling during the de(re)phasing periods.
-The data demonstrate that in spite of MAS, the 15N-2H interaction has a small but well visible contribution to the short component, i.e. RIDER effect, of the mixing time dependence.
-The residual 15N-2H interaction is rather small since only few kHz of CW decoupling is enough to suppress it completely.
-So, why MAS does not do its job alone, without the rf-decoupling?
-The reason is the protein mobility in the

-- 445 microsecond time scale.
-If the 15N-2H interaction is modulated by a molecular motion on a time scale of the MAS period (for 20 kHz it is 50 μs), then MAS cannot suppress this interaction completely, which leads to the increased linewidths of the MAS centerband (Suwelack et al., 1980).
+Figure 15 presents the mixing time dependences in GB1 measured at different powers of the CW-2H decoupling during the de(re)phasing periods.
+The data demonstrate that in spite of MAS, the 15N-2H interaction has a small but very visible contribution to the short component, i.e. RIDER effect, of the mixing time dependence.
+The residual 15N-2H interaction is rather small since only a few kHz of CW decoupling is enough to suppress it completely.
+So, why does MAS not do its job alone, without the rf decoupling?
+The reason is the protein mobility on the microsecond timescale.
+If the 15N-2H interaction is modulated by a molecular motion on a timescale of the MAS period (for 20 kHz it is 50 μs), then MAS cannot suppress this interaction completely, which leads to the increased line widths of the MAS centerband (Suwelack et al., 1980).
 As we know, the correlation time of the protein rocking motion is few tens microseconds (Krushelnitsky et al., 2018).
-On top of that, there can be interaction of protein nitrogens with deuterons of solvent molecules, and these molecules can also reveal a mobility in the microsecond time scale.
-Thus, the appearance of the - 450 residual 15N-2H interaction after MAS can be reasonably explained.
+On top of that, there can be interaction of protein nitrogens with deuterons of solvent molecules, and these molecules can also reveal a mobility on the microsecond timescale.
+Thus, the appearance of the residual 15N-2H interaction after MAS can be reasonably explained.